lazyaashish/Binance-Futures-testnet-trading-bot/README.md

 1. Open [https://testnet.binancefuture.com](https://testnet.binancefuture.com).
 2. Sign in with your GitHub account.
 3. Open **API Key** from the top-right menu.
 4. Generate an API key and secret.
-Copy the secret immediately because it is only shown once.
+Copy the secret immediately.

 This app always targets: